microsoft/pxt-arcade/docs/courses/csintro1/sprites/coordinate-walker.md

 Use the coordinate walker example to move around the screen and track `X` and `Y` coordinates.

-Open the [coordinate walker program](https://makecode.com/_huXKRL3r24iC) or open the simulator for the following code to complete the tasks.
+Use this code in the simulator to complete the tasks.

 ```blocks
 controller.A.onEvent(ControllerButtonEvent.Pressed, function () {